qxdddliu/m-1/README.md

 [![Build Status](https://travis-ci.org/WalnutiQ/wAlnut.svg?branch=develop)](https://travis-ci.org/WalnutiQ/wAlnut)
 [![Coverage Status](https://coveralls.io/repos/github/WalnutiQ/wAlnut/badge.svg?branch=develop)](https://coveralls.io/github/WalnutiQ/wAlnut?branch=develop)

-UPDATE: Development for this project has stopped because I realized I was wrong and I am now building a neural lace.
+UPDATE: Development for this project has stopped because I realized <b>I was wrong about building strong AI to help humanity</b>.
+I now believe strong AI should not be built.
+The argument that convinced me I was wrong goes like this:
+1. Humans are the domaint species on Earth because of our intelligence.
+2. If we make another species (code based strong AI) smarter than us then there is no way for us to control it because it is more intelligent than all of humanity combined.
+3. There is also a very high chance that it will use humans for purposes we do not want.
+Just look at how we treat species that are less intelligent than us.
+4. We cannot stop the human that are researching strong AI so one solution is to increase human intelligence.

+If we define human intelligence as the ability to predict the future and act on it that is beneficial to itself and others, one way to increase human intelligence would be to build a [neural lace](http://waitbutwhy.com/2017/04/neuralink.html).
 If ur interested e-mail me at quinnliu@vt.edu with ur phone #, timezone, and times ur available for a 5 minute chat :)

 #### Table of Contents
 - **[Why and Goals](#why-and-goals)**